Hosted by site sponsor WebMate.

 In general, if you primarily use a computer to browse the web, type a modest amount of text, play music, present photos, and watch online video, the iPad could be ideal for your needs.

-If you spend much of your time creating "fun" content that does not require a great deal of typing or a substantial amount of computing power -- like fairly simple photo manipulation, video editing, and music creation -- the iPad, particularly the iPad Pro; could be as good or even better than the MacBook Air for you.
+If you spend much of your time creating visual content that does not require a great deal of typing or a substantial amount of computing power -- like relatively simple photo manipulation, video editing, and music creation -- the iPad, particularly the iPad Pro; could be as good or even better than the MacBook Air for you.
+Recent iPad Pro models can hold their own with even pretty "serious" creative content production but remain somewhat hobbled by software and OS limitations.

-On the other hand, if you type extensive documents, use spreadsheets, and prepare complicated presentations that are text heavy, in addition to performing photo, video, and music-related tasks, the MacBook Air is a better choice.
+On the other hand, if you type extensive documents, use spreadsheets, and prepare complicated presentations that are text heavy, in addition to performing photo, video, and music-related tasks, the MacBook Air probably is the better choice for you.

 Nevertheless, some apps may cooperate with a keyboard and support rudimentary controls from the keyboard itself whereas others may require a combination of keyboard use and touching the screen.
 The end result can be a decidedly awkward experience.